Clarkstown, New York: Geography

-View of the Town of Clarkstown from High Tor Mountain.

 The Hudson River defines the eastern border of the town, which is opposite the town of Mount Pleasant in Westchester County.

 According to the United States Census Bureau, the town has a total area of 46.9 sqmi, of which 38.5 sqmi is land and 8.4 sqmi (17.87%) is water.

 The New York State Thruway (Interstate 87/Interstate 287) intersects the Palisades Interstate Parkway in the town.